mmbman/Katagiri/1987-06-27-A-B-and-C-Worlds.md

 Then second is *B world*.
 Dōgen says, “When myriad dharmas are all not self, there is no delusion, no enlightenment, no buddhas, no sentient beings, no birth, no death.” *B world* is the spiritual world, simply speaking.

 So there are two worlds we are always confronted with: *A world*, the mundane world, and *B world*, the spiritual world.
 In terms of the spiritual world, *B world*, the mundane world (*A world*) is something *impure*.
 So very naturally, in the spiritual world, [there is] no mundane world, so [there is] no birth, no death.
-According to Nagarjuna, this is called *emptiness*, we say.
+According to Nāgārjuna, this is called *emptiness*, we say.

 Is that clear? *A world*, *B world*.
 Very naturally, everyone sees two worlds in their lives: the mundane world as *A*, and the spiritual world as *B*, which is pure.